jamessud/jamessud.github.io/_projects/words_16_traincar.md

 Inside a train car, wide-eyed Oliver rubbed his index finger on the metal walls and narrow windows.
 His legs wriggled and his father felt proud.

 Looking at a spreadsheet cell I feel like I am peering through the cloudy, smudged, narrow window of Oliver’s train car.
-The faces in the car are obscured by the smoke and ash that already rises around them, just as the steam and smoke begins blasting out of the engine.
+The faces in the car are obscured by the smoke and ash that already rises around them, just as steam begins blasting and billowing out of the engine.

 <br/><br/>